opaliss/Parameter_Estimation_Solar_Wind/README.md

-# Global Sensitivity Analysis of the Ambient Solar Wind via an Operational Model Chain
+# Global Sensitivity Analysis and Bayesian Inference of the Ambient Solar Wind via an Operational Model Chain

 Global Sensitivity Analysis of the parameters in PFSS => WSA => HUX model chain using ACE measurement velocity data.